librenms/librenms/doc/Installation/Installation-(Debian-Ubuntu).md

     php discovery.php -h all && php poller.php -h all

 LibreNMS uses Job Snijders' [poller-wrapper.py][1].
 By default, the cron job runs `poller-wrapper.py` with 16 threads.
 The current recommendation is to use 4 threads per core as a rule of thumb.
-If the thread count needs to be changed, you can do so by editing `librenms.cron` before copying (or by editing `/etc/cron.d/librenms` if you've already copied the cron file).
+If the thread count needs to be changed, you can do so by editing the cron file (`/etc/cron.d/librenms`).
 Just add a number after `poller-wrapper.py`, as in the example below:

     /opt/librenms/poller-wrapper.py 12 >> /dev/null 2>&1

 Create the cronjob

-    ln -s $PWD/librenms.cron /etc/cron.d/librenms
+    cp librenms.cron /etc/cron.d/librenms

 ### Daily Updates ###